gerald-scharitzer/cloud-java/README.md

 # Backlog

+- Build with paketo.
-Convert shell scripts to yaml and custom Gradle task.
+- Convert shell scripts to yaml and custom Gradle task.